HuNavSim: A ROS 2 Human Navigation Simulator for Benchmarking Human-Aware Robot Navigation: Human Navigation Simulator (HuNavSim)

 Initially, the number and characteristics of the agents to be simulated (like individual behavior, list of goals, etc) must be provided by the user.
 It can be specified through a configuration \texttt{yaml} file, or through a graphic user interface based on a ROS 2 RViz panel.

-Then, at each execution step, the simulator wrapper sends the current human agents' status to the \textit{hunav\_manager} module through ROS 2 services.
+Then, at each execution step, the simulator wrapper sends the current human agents' status to the \textit{hunav\_manager} module through ROS 2 service calls.
 According to the current state, the system decides the next state of the agents which are returned to the wrapper, and thus updated in the base simulator.

 Finally, the \textit{hunav\_evaluator} module records the data of the experiment and computes the evaluation metrics at the end of the simulation.
-The information about each simulation and the desired set of metrics to be computed can be specified through a yaml file or through a list of checkboxes shown in a ROS 2 RViz panel.
-The module generates a set of output result files with the simulation info, and the names and values of the computed metrics.
+The information about each simulation and the desired set of metrics to be computed can be specified through a \texttt{yaml} file or through a list of checkboxes shown in a ROS 2 RViz panel.
+The module generates a set of output result files with the simulation info and the names and values of the computed metrics.